-104 faculty members and about 240 graduate students.
-Each laboratory belongs to one of the seven graduate schools, which encompass science, engineering, pharmaceutical sciences, agriculture, medicine, informatics, human and environmental studies.
+Today, ICR spans 31 research fields (laboratories) with 113 faculty members and about 230 graduate students.
+Each laboratory belongs to one of the seven graduate schools which encompass science, engineering, pharmaceutical science, agriculture, medicine, informatics, human and environmental studies.
 Our laboratories and the graduate schools work together to provide excellent graduate education.

 ICR strives to be the "central research center in chemistry" by achieving outstanding results in chemistry and related fields, and attracting motivated researchers in these fields.
 Chemistry is a fundamental science, which deals with materials, and its importance, including its contribution to physics and biology, cannot be overemphasized.
 One of our major strengths is our breadth and depth.
-In other words, ICR is multidimensional, and is constantly widening and deepening our research activities.
-We intend to use our strengths to contribute to pioneering research as well as to expand the boundaries of chemical related fields and to promote research collaborations, which are difficult using conventional graduate schools.
-Moreover, we aim to utilize our strengths as an outstanding research center in education in order to produce excellent scientists and engineers who possess a broad perspective and can positively contribute to our global society.
+In other words, ICR is multidimensional, and is constantly widening and deepening its research activities.
+We intend to use our strengths to contribute to pioneering research as well as to expand the boundaries of chemical related fields and further to promote research collaborations, which are not easy in conventional graduate schools.
+Moreover, we aim to utilize our strengths as an outstanding center in education in order to produce excellent scientists and engineers who can actively contribute to our global society on the basis of their broad and profound perspective.

-ICR is currently working towards establishing Global COE Programs in collaboration with the Graduate School of Engineering and the Graduate School of Science.
-In 2007, two programs have been selected from Kyoto University as Global COE Programs: International Center for Integrated Research and Advanced Education in Materials Science, which encompasses chemistry and materials science fields, and Center of Excellence for Education and Research on Photonics and Electronic Science and Engineering, which includes information science, electrical engineering, and electronics, and another Global COE: the Next Generation of Physics, Spun from Universality & Emergence, have started in 2008.
-In addition, ICR is making enthusiastic contribution to the "Joint Project of Chemical Synthesis Core Research Institutions (2005-2010)", developed by IRCELS (ICR) at Kyoto University in collaboration with the Research Center for Materials Science at Nagoya University and the Institute for Materials Chemistry and Engineering at Kyushu University.
+ICR is currently executing Global COE Programs in collaboration with the Graduate School of Engineering and the Graduate School of Science.
+These Programs include "International Center for Integrated Research and Advanced Education in Material Science (starting from 2007)" encompassing chemistry and materials science fields, "Center of Excellence for Education and Research on Photonics and Electronics Science and Engineering (from 2007)" involving information science, electrical engineering, and electronics fields, and "The Next Generation of Physics, Spun from University & Emergence Developing Independent Researchers to Explore New Frontiers (from 2008)" covering physics, astronomy, and materials chemistry fields.
+In addition, ICR is making enthusiastic contribution to the "Joint Project of Chemical Synthesis Core Research Institutions (2005-2010)", in collaboration with the Research Center for Materials Science at Nagoya University and the Institute for Materials Chemistry and Engineering at Kyushu University.
 This project is supported by MEXT through the Research and Education Funding for Inter-University Research Project.
-We, at the Institute for Chemical Research, would like to be a focal point in the Centers of Excellence by gathering chemists in our three campuses at Yoshida, Uji, and Katsura, and by serving as a bridge between science and engineering.
-Thus, we respectfully request your continued support and encouragement.
+Furthermore, ICR is currently collaborating with domestic/oversea universities and research organizations (with 43 official international collaboration agreements) and is going to function as a Joint Usage/Research Center supported by MEXT (since 2010).